Snusmumr1000/Clino/README.md

   [--incl] [string]  [default: unknown]

 Usage: min_randomizer.rb [arguments] [options]
-Use --h, --help to print this help message.
 ```

 As we can see, ruby's metaprogramming capabilities allow us to create a simple CLI, however it doesn't provide a way to handle complex input.